 “Advisor teams can provide the informational, decisional, and positional overmatch during crisis and conflict needed to successfully execute multi-domain operations against a peer enemy,” Hill said.
 “We are already in 34 countries today... bolstering and defending our unparalleled network of allies and partners.”

 Operating alongside foreign forces, SFABs improve partner capability and capacity.
 At the same time, they can be the conduit to bring the support of the U.S. joint force.

 The U.S. Army established the first security force assistance brigades in 2017 with two deployments to Afghanistan and one to Africa.
 Today, the five SFABs are regionally aligned with a sixth SFAB in the U.S. National Guard.

-After three-years, Advisors return to Army units experts in their specialties, broadened interpersonal and training skills, and unique experiences in a variety of deployed overseas locations and exercises.
+After three-years, Advisors return to Army units as experts in their specialties with broadened interpersonal and training skills.
+They also provide their units with unique experiences in a variety of deployed overseas locations and exercises.